Transport Layer:

 - Transport layer is responsible for process to process delivery of the entire message.

 - We know that in a single computer, there are many processes running.
-Network layers deliver packet from source to destination which means one pc to another pc.
-But at destination side, a pc has many applications running, so determining the particular application data to be submitted is done by the transport layer.
-That’s why it’s called process to process delivery from process to another process.
+Network layers deliver packet from source to destination which means one PC to another PC.
+At the destination side, a PC has many applications running.
+Therefore, determining the particular application data to be submitted is done by the transport layer.
+That’s why it’s called process to process; delivery from one process to another process.

 Its responsibilities are these:

-- Connection less Services: In this, packet is sent from one source to its destination without connection establishment or release.
-The packet is not numbered, they may be lost, delivered or they might go out of sequence.
+- Connectionless Services: In this protocol, the packet is sent from one source to its destination without any connection establishment or release.
+The packet is not numbered, they might get lost, delivered or they go out of sequence.
 There are no acknowledgments either.

-- UDP (User Datagram protocol) is a connection less protocol.
-Even though it’s a connection less protocol, still it’s useful when sending small message and reliability is not an issue.
+- UDP (User Datagram protocol) is a connectionless protocol.
+Even though it’s a connectionless protocol it is still useful when sending small messages and when reliability is no issue.

 - UDP's known port numbers are 7, 9, and 11.
 7-echo, means that echoes receive datagram back to the sender, 9-discards any datagram which are received, 11-is used for an active user.